RonakShishangia/LaraReport/README.md

-# LaraReport
+# EmpIOReport
-This module gives you an example of laravel and datatable, with search, daterange filter and export data
+This module gives you employee IN-out report